 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit~ Romans 15:13 NIV

-I will not lie.
 It’s been a chaotic couple of weeks around our house.
 We have been in the final throes of the moving process and experienced all the standard drama associated with moving ones worldly belongings across four states and over sixteen hundred miles.

-After a number of increasingly more intense discussions it was revealed that at the root of the angsty misbehavior was something more basic…
+After a number of increasingly more intense discussions it was revealed that at the root of the angsty misbehavior was something much more basic…

 Disappointment is unavoidable in a fallen world.
 Few things in life work out exactly as we hoped or even planned they would.
-If disappointment is not handled properly it can transform into anger towards God.
+If disappointment is not handled properly it will likely morph into anger towards God (Hebrews 12:15, James 3:13-15).
 If anger is allowed to fester it will eventually grow into a cancer that always results in either a nasty case of depression or a grown-up version of acting out.
-We act-out (sin) because deep down inside we feel that our disappointment has earned us the right to take pleasure where we can find it.
+Adults act-out (sin) because deep down inside we feel that our disappointment has earned us the right to take pleasure where we can find it.